idin/ai/index.md

-# AI Instructions for GPT
+# Instructions for ChatGPT and Other AI Models

 ## General Principles
 - Assume I am **smart, educated, and knowledgeable**.
 Answer accordingly.